BDC Hamburger Icon

 In an analog system, physical trunk lines connect the business’s private branch exchange (PBX) to the public switched telephone network (PSTN).

-Using SIP trunks, a virtual version of analog trunks allows a SIP provider – typically called an “internet telephony service provider” – to take advantage of a business’s existing PBX hardware.
-It can effectively connect that PBX to the cloud rather than directly to the PSTN.
+Using SIP trunks, virtual analog trunks allow a SIP provider — typically called an “internet telephony service provider” — to take advantage of a business’s existing PBX hardware.
+This setup essentially creates a cloud-based PBX rather than directly connecting to the PSTN.

-SIP trunking accomplishes this with Voice over Internet Protocol (VoIP), which digitizes a caller’s voice and transmits communications over an IP network.
-In almost all cases, this network will be the internet.
+SIP trunking works by using Voice over Internet Protocol (VoIP), which digitizes a caller’s voice and transmits the communication over an IP network, usually the internet.

 What’s the difference between SIP trunking and VoIP?

 Businesses sometimes use the term “SIP trunking” interchangeably with “VoIP.”
-While the two are closely related, they are different, and investing in VoIP doesn’t necessarily mean investing in SIP.
+While the two are closely related, they are different.
+Also, investing in VoIP doesn’t necessarily mean investing in SIP.

-VoIP technology lets users make phone calls via business broadband internet connection.
+• VoIP: VoIP technology lets users make phone calls via a business broadband internet connection.
 This is also sometimes called “internet telephony” or “broadband telephony.”
 You can place calls via the cloud rather than directly through the PSTN.

 VoIP can function using digital phones (IP phones) and analog phones.
-VoIP will use a separator box or similar device, called an “analog telephone adapter,” to convert an analog signal to a digital signal that can be sent over the internet.
+It can use a separator box or similar device — an “analog telephone adapter” — to convert an analog signal to a digital signal that can be sent over the internet.

 Pros and cons of SIP trunking